 Toalson King Suite

 The Toalson Suite Room is a ground floor suite with a king-sized bed in the master bedroom and a twin-sized bed in an alcove bedroom.
 It also has a galley kitchen and a living room with a queen sleeper sofa and fireplace.
 The large bathroom features a whirlpool tub and a separate glass-block shower.
 The private deck with north views of the City of Austin Open Space is perfect for unwinding at the end of the day.
-Additional room amenities include satellite TV, DVD/VCR player, and free wireless Internet access.
-Texas beverages like local bottled rain water, sodas and sparkling water are always free and stocked in the fridge!
+Additional room amenities include satellite TV, DVD/VCR player, and free wireless Internet access, and a selection of complimentary Texas beverages including locally bottled water, sodas and sparkling water.

 It has been said that Kyle came into existence because of the railroad.
 The tracks reached Buda on September 1st, Kyle on September 10th and San Marcos on October 2, 1880.
 They reached San Antonio on February 16, 1881, finally reaching Laredo in the latter part on 1881.